fynv/MixedResolutionGridOfLightProbes/README.md

 # Introduction

 This article introduces an experimental feature of the open-source project [Three.V8]( https://github.com/fynv/Three.V8), namely Mixed-resolution Grid of Light Probes (or LODProbeGrid which is used for coding).
 Three.V8 is a 3D rendering engine and application framework that integrates Google's V8 JavaScript engine, so that games and applications can be coded in JavaScript, while the 3D rendering part is based on the full-featured, native graphics APIs.
 The LODProbeGrid is a global illumination component of Three.V8, which is evolved from Uniform Grid of Light Probes, the latter is a simple and widely used GI structure.
-Comparing the uniform grid, the proposed mixed-resolution gird is more compact in storage.
+Comparing to the uniform grid, the proposed mixed-resolution gird is more compact in storage.
 It maintains less number of light probes while still meeting the same requirement of probe density.

 The technique mainly tackles with the issue that the requirement of probe density is often varying across the scene, because of the uneven distribution of geometry.
 An uniform grid of probes can be inefficient when such a requirement is present.
 An uniform grid only have a fixed density everywhere, therefore, it often ends up either containing much more probes than necessary (oversampling), or use a lower density than necessary (undersampling).
 In view of such deficiency of an uniform grid, we propose a mixed-resolution, non-uniform grid for probe placement.
 We will introduce an algorithm to decide the level of subdivision for different areas of space, which will construct the structure of the grid automatically according to the geometry distribution of the scene.
 At the same time, because of the change to the probe grid structure, we also have to adopt a modified probe sampling scheme during rendering.

 It is clear that the technique can increase the efficiency of storage and network transfer of pre-computed GI information, because of the reduced amount of data.
 It also reduces the time needed for GI data preparation, because of the reduced total number of probes.
 However, it is also observed that there is some minor performance loss at runtime on some devices, due to the increased complexity of data structure.
 Therefore, for performance sensitive uses, we offer an option to convert a mixed-resolution grid of light probes to an uniform grid, which can be done any time before applying it to a scene.

 While the technique could potentially have more use-cases, such as using it together with GPU accelerated ray-tracing for dynamic global illumination, we are currently unable to evaluate these scenarios because of the setup of Three.V8, which is mobile targeted and doesn't contain a ray-tracing system.
-Here we provide the details of the technique, so that it will be easy for any people to implement and test it if they are interested in other application scenarios.
+Here we provide the details of the technique, so that it will be easy for people to implement and test it if they are interested in other application scenarios.

 # Related Techniques